Garrison Keillor: Personal life

 Keillor is a member of the Democratic-Farmer-Labor Party.
 He is 6 ft 3 in tall.
 He considers himself a loner and prefers not to make eye contact with people.
-Though not diagnosed, he also considers himself to be on the high-functioning end of the autism spectrum.
+Though not formally diagnosed, he also considers himself to be on the high-functioning end of the autism spectrum.
 He spoke about his experiences as an autistic person in his keynote address at the 19th Annual Minnesota Autism Conference in 2014.

 Keillor has been married three times.
-He was married to Mary Guntzel from 1965 to 1976; they had one son, Jason (born 1969).
-He was married to Ulla Skaerved, a former exchange student from Denmark at Keillor's high school whom he re-encountered at a class reunion, from 1985 to 1990.
-He married classical string player Jenny Lind Nilsson (born 1957), who is also from Anoka, in 1995.
-They have one daughter, Maia Grace Keillor (born December 29, 1997).
+He was married to Mary Guntzel from 1965 to 1976; they had one son.
+From 1985 to 1990 he was married to Ulla Skaerved, a former exchange student from Denmark at Keillor's high school whom he re-encountered at a class reunion.
+In 1995, Keillor married classical string player Jenny Lind Nilsson (born 1957), who is also from Keillor's home town of Anoka, Minnesota.
+They have one daughter.

 Between his first and second marriages, Keillor was romantically involved with Margaret Moos, who worked as a producer of A Prairie Home Companion.

 On September 7, 2009, Keillor was briefly hospitalized after suffering a minor stroke.
 He returned to work a few days later.

 In 2006, after a visit to a United Methodist church in Highland Park, Texas, Keillor created a local controversy with his remarks about the event, including the rhetorical suggestion of a connection between event participants and supporters of torture and a statement creating an impression of political intimidation: "I walked in, was met by two burly security men ... and within 10 minutes was told by three people that this was the Bushes' church and that it would be better if I didn't talk about politics."
 In response, the lecture series coordinator said the two "burly security men" were a local policeman and the church's own security supervisor, both present because the agreement with Keillor's publisher specified that the venue provide security.
 In addition, the coordinator said that Keillor arrived at the church, declined an introduction, and took the stage without an opportunity to mingle with the audience, so he did not know when these warnings might have been dispensed.
 The publicist concurred, saying that Keillor did not have contact with any church members or people in the audience before he spoke.